taka-yamakoshi/TelephoneGame/analysis/README.md

 python CountFreq.py --corpus wiki --num_tokens 21 --metric $METRIC
 ```

 `metric` is the type of linguistic feature to count.
 The options include `pos` (parts of speech), `tag` (detailed parts of speech tag), `dep` (dependency label) and `dep_dist` (dependency distance: the sum of distances between the head and the child for each sentence).
+In order to ensure independent samples, we extract samples from chains with lags (please see Sec.
+3.2 of the paper for details).  `sent_sample` specifies this lag, and the value we used was 500 (sweeps).

-This will add `datafile` directory inside the corresponding corpus directory.
+Running `CountFreq.py` will add `datafile` directory inside the corresponding corpus directory.

-Example: for BERT data,
+Example: for the BERT data,
 ```
 +-- BERT_PATH
 | +-- ...